EDIorg/data-package-best-practices/non_tabular/model_based_datasets.md

 ### 1. Referencing models in EML

-For data packages related to a model, whether the model is archived within the same data package or not, indicate linkage to the model in EML following [Best practices for archiving software/code](https://docs.google.com/document/d/1BcDgTtrcC6bt814xnJT_aAHf_6booU2nMI83PWc7ots/edit#) {NEED GITHUB LINK} (section 1.2 and 2 in that document).
+For data packages related to a model, whether the model is archived within the same data package or not, indicate linkage to the model in EML following [Best practices for archiving software/code](https://github.com/EDIorg/data-package-best-practices/blob/master/non_tabular/model_based_datasets.md) (section 1.2 and 2 in that document).

 Example EML snippet relating data to models via the method description: